Privacy: Securing Computers

 Good Practices for Any OS

-Finally, even with all the plugins, tweaks, and changes we've made to the operating system and the browser, sometimes tracking and garbage files still get through.
+Even with all the plugins, tweaks, and changes we've made to the operating system and the browser, sometimes tracking and garbage files still get through.
 Cleaning out these files will not only protect your privacy and security, but improve your computer's performance.
-My first recommendation is the open source software BleachBit.
+I recommend using open source software BleachBit for this.
 This is a powerful program that securely deletes your unused files, removes errors from the registry, and fixes broken shortcuts among other things.
-BleachBit is not a difficult program to use, but if you need something a little more intuitive and user-friendly, there is the proprietary CCleaner, which offers all the same features as BleachBit plus a few.
-I recommend BleachBit because CCleaner has had a few hiccups in the past, but if you find Bleachbit overwhelming or confusing than CCleaner is an acceptable alternative.
-Previous Next